 - School of Liberal Arts, Education and Social Sciences

 - School of Nursing, Science and Health Professions

 - Just the Facts

 - President's Message

 - President’s Lecture Series on Health

 - Institutional Review Board

-"It is an honor to be elected Chair of the Board," said Norris, "and to have this opportunity to help advance the mission of Regis College.
-I am eager to work with Board colleagues, faculty and staff to strengthen the heritage of excellence the founding Sisters of St. Joseph have given a growing Regis."
+"It is an honor to be elected Chair of the Regis Board," said Joan Shea, "and to have this opportunity to help advance the mission of Regis College.
+With the College’s implementation of a strategic plan including building up a global footprint, creating new academic and industry partnerships, and rolling out a Master Plan for development of the west campus, it’s an exciting time at Regis.
+I am eager to work with Board colleagues, faculty and staff during this time of growth."